Personal loans of the week

 While less flexible than credit cards, personal loans allow you to borrow, repaying a set each month for a fixed period of time.

 Typically the cheapest loans are for people borrowing between £5,000 and £15,000, though prices vary from between providers.
-There is a lot of choice for consumers as banks, building societies, motor manufacturers and peer to peer lenders, which all offer personal loans).
+There is a lot of choice for consumers as banks, building societies, motor manufacturers and peer-to-peer lenders all offer personal loans.

 Remember the advertised APR is representative, which means lenders only have to offer the advertised rate to 51% of successful applicants.
 People with a poor credit score might be rejected or offered a loan at a higher rate.

 Here’s a round-up of the week’s best headline rates: